Media coverage of the COVID-19 pandemic: Mexico

 Studies on the media framing of COVID-19 in Mexico claim newscasts and newspapers focused on the political side of the pandemic rather than on providing scientific and self-efficacy information.
 Television was the medium most used by Mexicans for getting information about COVID-19.
 Heavy social media users were more likely to believe in fake news, and to distrust media.

 The Netherlands

 A study that focused on newspaper reporting about the situation in hospitals during the first year of the COVID-19 pandemic in the Netherlands found that there was no indication for the presence of misinformation in newspaper reporting, stating that newspapers can be a credible source of information.
 However, the authors did note that certain aspects received significantly more or less attention in newspaper articles compared to what hospitals themselves focused on.
-They attribute this to Gatekeeping (communication), whereby journalists deem some aspects are more relevant to the general public than others.
+They attribute this to gatekeeping, whereby journalists deem some aspects are more relevant to the general public than others.